Get

 These changes could be affected by cognitive decline, but pain, loss of sensory function, disease, and anxiety can all play a part.
 It is so important to take your dog to the veterinarian at least twice a year for a full examination and bloodwork to ensure that any underlying problems can be identified and treated.

 Aging is a natural process and will result in your dog slowing down.
-However, if your dog’s behavior is concerning to you or has changed suddenly, a trip to the veterinarian is a must.
+However, if your dog’s behavior is concerning to you or has changed suddenly, a consultation with the veterinarian is a must.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!